-How to Disable JUnit Test Method
+How to Disable JUnit Test Method with @Disabled Annotation

 Usually, it is not a good idea to disable a test.
 If the test is failing for some reason and you are not sure why it is failing, do not disable it.
 Try to figure out why it is failing and fix it.
-But if you do need to disable the test, there are couple of ways to do it.
+But if you do need to disable the test, there are a couple of ways to do it.

 @Disabled Annotation

 The best way to disable a test method is to use the @Disabled annotation. @Disabled annotation is used to tell JUnit 5 engine that the annotated test class or test method is currently disabled and should not be executed.
-Test method will not be executed and will be included in the test report as a disabled test.
+The test method will not be executed and will be included in the test report as a disabled test.

 Notice how in the below code example, the method is annotated with a @Disabled annotation.
 You can also use it above the class and disable all test methods in the class.